Year 8 Geography

 • How to analyse information from a proportional symbol map.

 Assessment: Learning is assessed formatively in lessons, through the use of students’ class notebooks alongside quizzes and discussions.
-Learning is summatively assessed at the beginning of Term 6, in a written assessment.
+Learning is summatively assessed at the beginning of Term 6, in a written paper.

 Unit 3